Festival Theatre, Malvern: 1929–1964

 The Festival Theatre of Malvern became known for its George Bernard Shaw productions in the 1930s.
-Michael W. Pharand considers the friendship and artistic relationship between Bernard Shaw and Barry Vincent Jackson to have "probably had its greatest flowering with the Malvern Festival".
+Michael W. Pharand considers the friendship and artistic relationship between Bernard Shaw and Barry Jackson to have "probably had its greatest flowering with the Malvern Festival".
 Shaw, a resident of Malvern. also regularly enjoyed watching theatrical productions by other playwrights for pleasure.
 The first Malvern Drama Festival took place for a fortnight from 19 August 1929, and was organised by Jackson and dedicated to Bernard Shaw.
 The English première of The Apple Cart took place at this festival and was performed four times, and Shaw's Back to Methuselah, Heartbreak House and Caesar and Cleopatra were also shown.
-The Apple Cart, starring Julian d'Albie and Rita John, went on to appear at the New Theatre, Cambridge, in May 1930.
-Shaw's Geneva, a Fancied Page of History in Three Acts, a satire on European political ideologies, was first performed at Malvern on 1 August 1938 by Roy Limbert, and after four runs, productions were put on at the Saville and St. James Theatres in London.
+Shaw's Geneva, a Fancied Page of History in Three Acts, a satire on European political ideologies, was first performed at Malvern on 1 August 1938 by Roy Limbert (Jackson's successor as director of the festival), and after four runs, productions were put on at the Saville and St James's Theatres in London.
 A year later, Shaw's In Good King Charles's Golden Days, his last before World War II, premiered at Malvern on 12 August 1939 and was performed six times before moving to Streatham Hill Theatre and the New Theatre in 1940.
 James Bridie's A Sleeping Clergyman in two acts was performed at the theatre from 29 July 1933.
 A summer Malvern festival production of Volpone in 1935 received much greater acclaim here than it had at previous theatres such as Birmingham Repertory Theatre.

 The Malvern Festival collapsed during World War II, and in the late 1940s, the theatre closed for renovation.
 A letter dated to 1948 remarks that the funding of the renovation caused considerable dispute among the Malvern District Council, and that Bernard Shaw would be delighted to learn that there would be a Malvern Festival in 1949.
 In 1956 Malvern held a Shaw centenary week.

 However, for a few years up until 1965, the festival theatre lapsed.